 Inspiring a community of bee saviour citizens, Bee Saviour Behaviour is a not-for-profit co-op taking #savethebees to the streets.
 Drop in on their Solitary Bee Hotel Making Workshops and get involved in two interactive Bee Curious sessions (11.30am, 1pm) making a buzz about some of a bee’s best secrets.

 Solitary Bee Hotel Making Workshops – solitary bee hotels are a great way to encourage wild bees into your garden and neighbourhood and the great thing is that they can be made out of things we have lying about.
-Bring an old mug, decorate it and turn it into your very own hotel for wild bees.
+Bring an old mug (straight-sided), decorate it and turn it into your very own hotel for wild bees.

 Bee Curious Sessions – the wonders of a bee life are quite boggling… in this 15 minute session Bee Saviour Behaviour will be making a buzz about some of a bee’s best secrets with an interactive adventure to amaze you and get you thinking differently about the local bees in your neighbourhood.